Skip to main content

 Overview

-An N/A result in the identity check section of a CDD report means that Legl was unable to run a full electronic identity check because the applicant has a non-UK address.
+An N/A result in the identity check section of a CDD report means that Legl was unable to run a full electronic identity check because the client has a non-UK address.
 In these cases, the client is automatically prompted to upload a proof of address document instead.

 Where you will see this